 What is the difference between the two types of tutorials?

-The open access tutorials take place monthly and will be structured around an impact subject, not necessarily directly tied to the course, or will be a ‘drop-in’ session where learners can ask questions about their progress and engage in peer to peer learning.
+The open access tutorials take place monthly and will be a ‘drop-in’ session where learners can ask questions about their progress and engage in peer to peer learning.
 For an extra fee, institutions can have three cohort specific tutorials per year.
 These are organised individually with each client, but we suggest that the first is timed to take place during the first month to capture learners that have just started, and the other two can be organised termly or to complement the existing learning and development timetable.

 If our institution has signed up for cohort specific tutorials, can our researchers also attend the open access tutorials?